sourcebots/python-lab/README.md

 ## Tasks

 Whilst you can complete the tasks in any order, they start easier and get harder, so we'd recommend completing them in order.
+Each new feature must not break functionality introduced in a previous.

 Each task is presented with an example output.
 This is merely an example - feel free to write it however you wish.